-- Deliver data collection forms to all providers by January 9th. - Reiterate that identifying information from all sheltered and unsheltered people is critical for unduplicating the data.
-Utilization of a Unique Identifier is essential to ensuring a PIT Count that is as reliable as possible.
-No individual data will be reported no individual data will be identifiable.
-All reports will be based on aggregated data. - If domestic violence shelters/transitional housing providers refuse to provide individual level data with the Unique Identifier on the people that they are sheltering, ask them to provide aggregate information about the total number as well as the number that fit in each subpopulation category. - All shelters and transitional housing providers should return their surveys (if not using HMIS) once data entry is complete, to the PIT Coordinator February 10th.
-This will give the PIT Coordinator time to review and ensure the accuracy of the data prior to submitting it to THN on February 17th.
-If data is not turned in by the due date, it will not be included in any reports pertaining to the Texas Balance of State CoC. - Remember to collect information from all agencies, organizations, government entities, and faith-based groups that provide vouchers for motel/hotel rooms in lieu of shelter. - Coordinators should utilize the Unique Identifier to determine if any person(s) have been counted more than once and eliminate the duplicative data.
-This may involve contacting interviewers to clarify information obtained.
+- Deliver data collection instructions to all providers by January 8th. - o Counting Us Application by Sim Tech Solutions - Reiterate that identifying information from all sheltered and unsheltered people is critical for unduplicating the data. - Always attempt to get full first and last name along with date of birth - If individual is hesitate make sure to at least get initials and age - No individual data will be reported no individual data will be identifiable.
+All reports will be based on aggregated data. - If domestic violence shelters/transitional housing providers refuse to provide individual level data with the Unique Identifier on the people that they are sheltering, ask them to provide aggregate information about the total number as well as the number that fit in each subpopulation category. - All shelters and transitional housing providers should make sure that their surveys were submitted in real time or if created in draft form, that they are submitted by 11:59PM on January 25th, 2018.
+If data is not turned in by the due date, it will not be included in any reports pertaining to the Texas Balance of State CoC. - Remember to follow-up with all agencies conducting surveys; i.e. organizations, government entities, and faith-based groups that provide vouchers for motel/hotel rooms in lieu of shelter to make sure they have submitted all surveys via the mobile app or web browser. - Coordinators should utilize the name, age, location information to determine if any person(s) have been counted more than once and eliminate the duplicative data.
+This may involve contacting interviewers to clarify information obtained. - THN will assist in deduplication process